subor/sdk/docs/en/topics/simulation_system.md

 ### Differences from Ruyi Console

-- Ruyi's APU will be clocked differently (CPU 3Gz- GPU final clock tbd), but otherwise similar feature-wise
+- Ruyi's APU will be clocked differently (CPU 3Gz, GPU 1.2GHz), but otherwise similar feature-wise
 - Ruyi has 8 GB GDDR5 of shared system memory with 2GB reserved for the GPU

 ## Software